-30 Years of Supporting Readers, Writers, and Students
+35 Years of Supporting Readers, Writers, and Students

-In 1993, we joined with the Oregon Institute of Literary Arts to support and celebrate Oregon writers and publishers.
-Through the Oregon Book Awards and Fellowships, we have honored over 500 Oregon writers and publishers and distributed more than $700,000 in fellowships and awards.
+In 1993, Portland Arts & Lectures merged with the Oregon Institute for Literary Arts (OILA), a program dedicated to supporting Oregon’s writers and publishers through grants, awards, and public recognition.
+The mission of OILA lives on through the Oregon Book Awards and Literary Fellowships program.
+We have honored over 600 Oregon writers and publishers and distributed more than $900,000 in fellowships and awards.